2025 Hamburg Open – Women's doubles

 Nadiia Kichenok and Makoto Ninomiya defeated defending champion Anna Bondár and her partner Arantxa Rus in the final, 6–4, 3–6, [11–9]. to win the women's doubles tennis title at the 2025 Hamburg Open.
 It was Kichenok's tenth WTA Tour title, and Ninomiya's eighth.

-Bondár and Kimberley Zimmermann were the reigning champions, but Zimmermann chose to compete in Iași instead.
+Bondár and Kimberley Zimmermann were the reigning champions (where the tournament was a WTA 125 tournament the previous year), but Zimmermann chose to compete in Iași instead.